roentgenium/GSASIIHelp/docs/phase.md

 A(x,y) = 1 + \sum_{L=2}^{N_L}{\frac{4\pi}{2L+1}} \sum_{m=-L}^{L} \sum_{n=-L}^{L} C_L^{mn} k_L^m(y) k_L^n(h)
 $$

 is used to give the intensity corrections due to texture.
-The two harmonic terms, \(k_L^m(y)\) and , take on values according to the sample and crystal symmetries, respectively, and thus the two inner summations are over only the resulting unique, nonzero harmonic terms.
+The two harmonic terms, \(k_L^m(y)\) and \(k_L^n(h)\) , take on values according to the sample and crystal symmetries, respectively, and thus the two inner summations are over only the resulting unique, nonzero harmonic terms.
 These unique terms are automatically selected by GSAS-II according to the space group symmetry and the user chosen sample symmetry.
 The available sample symmetries are cylindrical, 2/m, mmm and no symmetry.
 The choice of sample symmetry profoundly affects the selection of harmonic coefficients.
-For example, in the case of cylindrical sample symmetry (fiber texture) only kL0(y) terms are nonzero so the rest are excluded from the summations and the set of CL0n coefficients is sufficient to describe the effect on the diffraction pattern due to texture.
-The crystal harmonic factor, , is defined for each reflection, h, via polar and azimuthal coordinates (f, b) of a unit vector coincident with h relative to the reciprocal lattice.
-For most crystal symmetries, f is the angle between h and the n-th order major rotation axis of the space group (usually the c-axis) and b is the angle between the projections of h and any secondary axis (usually the a-axis) onto the normal plane.
-In a similar way the sample harmonic factor, , is defined according to polar and azimuthal coordinates (y, g) of a unit vector coincident with the diffraction vector relative to a coordinate system attached to the external form of the sample.
-For example, in the case of a rolled steel plate having mmm symmetry, the polar angle, y, is frequently measured from the normal direction (ND, parallel to Ks) and g is then measured from the rolling direction (RD, parallel to Is) in the TD (transverse direction, parallel to Js) - RD plane.
+For example, in the case of cylindrical sample symmetry (fiber texture) only \(k_L^0(y)\) terms are nonzero so the rest are excluded from the summations and the set of \(C_L^{0n}\) coefficients is sufficient to describe the effect on the diffraction pattern due to texture.
+The crystal harmonic factor, \(k_L^n(h)\), is defined for each reflection, h, *via* polar and azimuthal coordinates \((\phi, \beta)\) of a unit vector coincident with h relative to the reciprocal lattice.
+For most crystal symmetries, \(\phi\) is the angle between h and the n-th order major rotation axis of the space group (usually the c-axis) and \(\beta\) is the angle between the projections of h and any secondary axis (usually the a-axis) onto the normal plane.
+In a similar way the sample harmonic factor, \(k_L^m(y)\), is defined according to polar and azimuthal coordinates \((\psi, \gamma)\) of a unit vector coincident with the diffraction vector relative to a coordinate system attached to the external form of the sample.
+For example, in the case of a rolled steel plate having mmm symmetry, the polar angle, \(\Psi\), is frequently measured from the normal direction (ND, parallel to K<sub>s</sub>) and g is then measured from the rolling direction (RD, parallel to I<sub>s</sub>) in the TD (transverse direction, parallel to J<sub>s</sub>) - RD plane.
 Thus, the general axis equation becomes

 $$
 A(\phi,\beta,\psi,\gamma) = 1 + \sum_{L=2}^{N_L}{\frac{4\pi}{2L+1}} \sum_{m=-L}^{L} \sum_{n=-L}^{L} C_L^{mn} k_L^m(\psi, \gamma) k_L^n(\phi, \beta)